 CAIT is a University Transportation Center, one of 60 academic research institutions sanctioned and supported by the U.S. Department of Transportation.
-CAIT helps develop safer, more durable, and more efficient infrastructure and transportation systems.
+CAIT, located at Rutgers University, helps develop safer, more durable, and more efficient infrastructure and transportation systems.

 Central Staff